Jahia/open-source/README.md

 ## Modifying a license or repository visibility

-Modifying a license or changing the repository visibility (PUBLIC / PRIVATE) is a sensitive topic and there is critical to make sure that such decision is supported at a company level.
+Modifying a license or changing the repository visibility (PUBLIC / PRIVATE) is a sensitive topic and it is critical to make sure that such a decision is supported at a company level.

-Before doing such changes, please create a ticket in the [OPENCODE project](https://jira.jahia.org/projects/OPENCODE/issues), a template will assist you in populating the ticket with the necessary details.
+Please create a ticket in the [OPENCODE project](https://jira.jahia.org/projects/OPENCODE/issues), a template will assist you in populating the ticket with the necessary details.
 You can reach out to the [Open-Source team on slack](https://jahia.slack.com/archives/CRNNE2J6T) may you have questions.

 If you're converting an Enterprise module to Open-Source and once approval has been obtained in the OPENCODE ticket, please make sure the new repository's contains, at a minimum: